f5devcentral/f5-agility-labs-waf/docs/waf341/module3/lab1/lab1.rst

 Lab 3.1: DataSafe
 -----------------------

 F5 Advanced WAF includes DataSafe which can protect your web applications from credential theft by MITB malware.
-In this exercise you will configure DataSafe to protect the Webgoat login page from credential theft.
+In this exercise you will configure DataSafe to protect the Juiceshop login page from credential theft.

 .. |lab3-01| image:: images/lab3-01.png
         :width: 800px